endlesspint8/endlesspint8.github.io/_posts/2016-11-25-kovalev-ward-post-fight-data-analysis.md

 <img src="/gallery/2016/boxing/kov-ward/fight_hour_tweets.PNG" alt="fight_hour_tweets" /><br>
 <sub>Data Source: Twitter</sub>

-The purpose of narrowing in on the rounds and breaks was two-fold, to make the above graph and to only use the scores in the moment.
+The purpose of narrowing in on the rounds and breaks was two-fold, to make the above graph (pretty!) and to just use the scores in the moment.
 I wanted to get the "as it happened" impression from fight fans.
 I was not interested in Monday morning quarterbacks or rationalizations of any sort.

 What I found was a whole lot of handwringing and excited viewers.
 Many rounds went unscored on an individual basis, many times people simply commentating on how close and tense the fight was.
 The scores varied with wide margins on both sides but overall the ultimate proportions fall in line with most people's expectations, though there were some surprises from my perspective (see round 12, which I thought was much closer).